1. Purposes and Scope

 The Pakistan Flying Disc Federation (PFDF) recognizes the importance of fostering strong affiliations and partnerships with international organizations and entities to promote the growth and development of flying disc sports on a global scale.
 Affiliations:

 1. World Flying Disc Federation (WFDF): PFDF must be the proud member of the World Flying Disc Federation, the international governing body for flying disc sports.
-This affiliation will allows PFDF to participate in international competitions, access resources and support, and collaborate with other national federations worldwide.
+This affiliation will allow PFDF to participate in international competitions, access resources and support, and collaborate with other national federations worldwide.

-2. Asia-OceaniaFlying Disc Federation (AOFDF): PFDF will maintain affiliations with the Asia-OceaniaFlying Disc Federation, which serves as the regional governing body for flying disc sports in Asia-Oceania.
+2. Asia Flying Disc Federation (AFDF): PFDF will maintain affiliations with the Asia Flying Disc Federation, which serves as the regional governing body for flying disc sports in Asia.
 Through this affiliation, PFDF will engage in regional tournaments, exchange best practices, and promote the sport across the Asian continent.

 3. National Olympic Committee (NOC): PFDF will work closely with the National Olympic Committee of Pakistan to advocate for the recognition and inclusion of flying disc sports in national and international sporting events.
 This affiliation will help raise the profile of flying disc sports and support its integration into the broader sports community.
 Partnerships: